strubelab/alphafold/.github/README.md

       - `--destination` : The directory where the outputs will be saved.
 One directory will be created inside for each fasta file provided in `--input`.

+        *<span style="background-color:yellow;color:black">NOTE:</span> You have to give a different `--destination` directory for each time you run alphafold, or otherwise the previous files might get overwritten.*

       - `--recycles` : Number of times to recycle the output through AlphaFold.
 3 is the default.
+This argument only works for monomers.

+        *For multimeric models, alphafold will do up to 20 recycles with a possible early stop when the difference in pairwise distances is less than 0.5 (Angstroms, I believe).*

-      - `--mail` : Email to receive notifications from ibex about the job status
+      - `--mail` : Email to receive notifications from ibex about the job status.

+        *Your email is only written to the script that is submitted to ibex, found in `destination_directory/out_ibex/script.sh` , and is not saved or recorded anywhere else.*

+      - `--models_to_relax` : New in version 2.3.1, this argument allows you to perform relaxation only for the highest-confidence model ("`best`"), all models ("`all`"), or no models ("`none`") to speed up the execution.
+Default is "`best`".

     B. Make a model reusing the MSAs from another run: